 Cons of whole life insurance

 Without question, the biggest drawback is cost.
-As a general rule, expect whole life insurance to cost five to ten times more than a term life insurance policy with the same death benefit amount.
+As a general rule, expect a whole life insurance policy to cost five to ten times more than a term life insurance policy with the same death benefit amount.

 While whole life insurance offers some tax advantages and in a way forces you to save money, you’re likely to get a better deal outside of insurance.
 Compared to other investment vehicles, whole life policies charge higher investment fees and have lower rates of growth.